Sophia Reibetanz Moreau

 - JD, University of Toronto

 Professor Moreau joined the faculty in 2003 as Assistant Professor of Law and Philosophy.

 From 2002-03, she served as Law Clerk to Chief Justice Beverley McLachlin of the Supreme Court of Canada.
 Before studying law, she was a Frank Knox Memorial Fellow at Harvard University, where she completed a doctoral dissertation in the Department of Philosophy on practical reasoning, the nature of autonomy and the significance of character.

 She now works both on questions in legal and political philosophy and on questions of substantive law (in particular, on constitutionalized equality rights and private sector anti-discrimination law).

-Philosophy of Law, Political Philosophy
+Ethics, Philosophy of Law, Social and Political Philosophy

 Sophia Reibetanz Moreau’s articles have appeared in journals such as Philosophy and Public Affairs, Ethics, Utilitas, Proceedings of the Aristotelian Society, the Canadian Journal of Philosophy, the University of Toronto Law Journal, and a number of other law journals in Canada, as well as in anthologies such as Philosophical Foundations of Constitutional Law and Philosophical Foundations of Discrimination Law.